aws/redshift-test-drive/core/README.md

 ### Output

-Workload Replicator extract process produces the following outputs in the
+The extract functionality of the Workload Replicator produces the following output in the output location provided:

 * sqls.json.gz
     * Contains the extracted SQL scripts.